jelic98/lbs_am01_portfolio/content/projects.md

 ---
 slug: projects
-title: Projects
+title: projects
 ---

-Nothing to see here...
-Move along!
+nothing to see here... move along!